 - It's a bigger outlay of cash.

-- You probably won't get every piece you need (e.g., a roasting pan)
+- You won't get every piece you need (e.g., a roasting pan)

 What to Look for in a Cookware Set

-So if you can't get everything, then what should you get?
+If you can't get everything, then what should you look for?
 What's the best mix?

 Here's what to look for in a cookware set.